University of the Witwatersrand: Reputation and ranking

-In 2019 Wits was ranked 201–300 globally and 2nd nationally in the Academic Ranking of World Universities (ARWU), commonly known as Shanghai Ranking.
-In the 2019/2020 Centre for World University Rankings (CWUR) Wits is ranked 254 globally (top 1.3% in the world).
-In the 2019 US News Best global Universities Rankings, Wits was ranked 2nd in Africa and #197 globally with a Global score of 59.9.
-Wits ranked #194 globally in the 2020 Times Higher Education World University Rankings.
+In 2019, Wits was ranked 201–300 globally and second nationally in the Academic Ranking of World Universities (ARWU), commonly known as Shanghai Ranking.
+In the 2019/2020 Centre for World University Rankings (CWUR) Wits was ranked No. 254 globally (top 1.3% in the world).
+In the 2019 US News Best Global Universities Rankings, Wits was ranked second in Africa and No. 197 globally with a Global score of 59.9.
+Wits ranked No. 194 globally in the 2020 Times Higher Education World University Rankings.

-The University of Witwatersrand Business School was ranked 6th best among all business schools in Africa and the Middle East in the 2010 according to the QS Global 200 Business Schools Report.
-Additionally, the Business School's MBA program has been ranked as the top MBA program in South Africa by the Financial Mail for the past 6 years.
+The University of Witwatersrand Business School was ranked sixth best among all business schools in Africa and the Middle East in the 2010 according to the QS Global 200 Business Schools Report.
+Additionally, the Business School's MBA program has been ranked as the top MBA program in South Africa by the Financial Mail for the past six years.

-Frankenwald controversy
+Frankenwald

 In 1905 the mining magnate Alfred Beit donated a large piece of land, Frankenwald Estate, north of Johannesburg, to the Transvaal Colony to be used for 'educational purposes' – the land was transferred to Wits in 1922 by an Act of Parliament.
-According to the Mail & Guardian the university entered into an agreement in 2001 with a private developer, iProp, to build a shopping centre, offices, light industry and medium and high-density housing on the property.
+The university entered into an agreement in 2001 with a private developer, iProp, to build a shopping centre, offices, light industry and medium and high-density housing on the property.